apache/directory-fortress-core/README.md

 -------------------------------------------------------------------------------
 ## SECTION 0.
 Prerequisites

-Minimum hardware requirements to test on machine with an LDAP server:
+Minimum hardware requirements to run Apache Fortress and LDAP server:
  * 2 Cores
  * 4GB RAM

 Minimum software requirements:
+ * git
  * Java SDK 7++
  * Apache Maven3++
- * git

-Notes:
- * Apache Fortress is LDAPv3 compliant.
- * ApacheDS & OpenLDAP are supported options.
- * Tested on Debian, Centos and Windows machines.
+ * *Apache Ant7++ (if doing SECTION 3)*
 ___________________________________________________________________________________
 ## SECTION 1.
 Options for using Apache Fortress and LDAP server

 This document describes three options to use Apache Fortress with:

-1. ApacheDS LDAP server (recommended for first-time users)
+1. ApacheDS LDAP server
  * **SECTION 2**.
 Apache Fortress and ApacheDS LDAP server
-2. Symas OpenLDAP server (quickstart)
+2. Symas OpenLDAP server
  * **SECTION 3**.
 Apache Fortress and Symas OpenLDAP server
-3. Pre-existing OpenLDAP server (advanced)
+3. Pre-existing OpenLDAP server
  * **SECTION 4**.
 Apache Fortress and native OpenLDAP server

+*Options 1 & 2 are recommended for first-time users.
+Option 3 is for advanced users.*
 ___________________________________________________________________________________
 ## SECTION 2.
 Instructions for using Apache Fortress and ApacheDS LDAP server